AppDynamics

 Nobl9 agent calls the Metric and Snapshot API | AppDynamics documentation.
 The agent and direct configurations for AppDynamics require the following credentials:

-To add AppDynamics as a data source in Nobl9 using the agent or direct connection method, follow these steps:
+You can add the AppDynamics data source using the direct or agent connection methods.
+For both methods, start with these steps:

 Direct connection to AppDynamics requires users to enter their credentials which Nobl9 stores safely.
 To set up this type of connection: